BILLYLENZ/BILLYLENZ/README.md

-hiii im tiffany or outer call me whchever
+hiii im tiffany or kyle call me whchever

 i go by he/she only if u use they/them fir me i will be sad

-im asian and a minor nd im a nonbinary lesbian so if i make homophobic jokes or lesbophobic jokes i dont eman it lol
+im asian and a minor nd im a genderfluid lesbian so if i make homophobic jokes or lesbophobic jokes i dont eman it lol

 i also make kys/kms/die jokes cuz theyre funny dont take me seriously